Global Pad\'e approximations of the generalized Mittag-Leffler function and its inverse: Global Pad e approximations of

 where $\nu$ is an appropriately chosen integer.
 The problem is to find the coefficients $p_i$ and $q_i$ such that (\ref{eq6}) has the correct expansions at $x = 0$ and $x = +\infty$.
 Since the leading term of (\ref{eq6}) at $x = +\infty$ is $p_\nu/q_\nu$, we can set $p_\nu=q_\nu = 1$.
 This formulation is similar to the problem of Hermite-Pad\'{e} interpolation with two anchor points, except that one of the points is at infinity where we use an expansion in $x^{-1}$.
 The unknown coefficients $p_i$ and $q_i$ are found from the system of linear equations written compactly as

-Here it is implied that the surviving polynomial coefficients in $x$ or $x^{-1}$ are equated.
+Here it is implied that the surviving polynomial coefficients in $x$ or $x^{-1}$ are same for the both sides of (\ref{eq5}).
 This assumes that $p(x)$ and $q(x)$ have no common polynomial factors.
 Moreover, these two equations form an inhomogeneous linear system of $(m+n-1)$ equations for $2\nu$ unknowns $p_i$, $q_i$, $0\le i \le \nu-1$.
 So, when a solution exists, it is unique if $m+n$ is odd.

-We work out the case $\nu = 2$, noting that it is easily generalized to a higher order approximation.
-Higher order approximations, i.e., values of $\nu$ greater than 2, can be computed to gain greater accuracy.
-We are thus searching for an approximation for the function $\Gamma(\beta-\alpha)x E_{\alpha,\beta}(-x)$ of the form